-The most successful marketing launches I have been involved in have followed a three-tiered approach to marketing launch.
-It turns out to be less about traditional media planning and more about channel selection.
+The most successful marketing launches I have seen or been involved in have followed a three-tiered approach to marketing launch.
+It turns out to be less about traditional media planning and more about channel selection and fit.
 The approach we have adopted for media has always been to:

 - Get users that are already looking for you on your platform(-s)

 - Get users that are not already looking for you, but are on your platform(-s)

 - Get users who are off your platform (if you can single out the ones that are looking for you – go for them first)

 By platform, I refer to where you expect to convert your traffic into leads/orders/etc. Platforms can be online versus offline, for instance, or desktop versus mobile.
 The intuition is that it’s much easier to attract a user, who is already online, to buy from your e-commerce store than it is to attract someone who is offline and, therefore, first needs to get online, find your site and so on, before he/she can make a purchase.
 Similarly, it is easier to get someone already on her phone to install your app, than it is to get someone to first find her phone, then find the app in the app store, and then install the app.

 Unless you are targeting a mature market, the first phase is limited in its reach.
 If people are not used to dealing with your industry online, few people will be looking for it.